outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - other core structural attributes can be used to generate the other concepts

     - concept definitions are useful so you can answer questions like:
-      - is this system robust to change
+      - is this system balanced/robust to change/have distributed power
       - what potential does this system have
+      - what priorities does this system have
-      - can this system impact many others (is it powerful)?
+      - can this system impact many others (is it powerful)
-      - does this system produce a conceptual attribute/object like trust?
+      - does this system produce a conceptual attribute/object like trust/equality
-      - what concepts (determining, generative, emergent, prioritized, optimized) do these systems have in common?
+      - what concepts (determining, generative, emergent, prioritized, optimized) do these systems have in common

+      without translating them into structure yourself

     - power:
       - core structural factors